-Once your LLC’s business’s sales tax application has been approved, you will receive a letter with instructions on how often you must file a sales tax return and pay sales taxes.
-Returns and payments may be due monthly, quarterly, or annually.
+Once your LLC’s sales tax application is approved, you will receive a letter with instructions on how often you must file a sales tax return and pay sales taxes.
+Returns and payments may be due monthly, quarterly or annually.

 - Typically, if your business has margins of less than $1,180,000 (for 2020 and 2021) a year, you will not need to pay franchise tax.